wcm-io-devops/ansible-conga-ansible-controlhost/README.md

 * Ansible (inlcuding required pip packages like cffi, jmespath, boto etc.)
 * Terraform

+When provided the role will deploy your AWS `credentials` and the `.vault_pass file`.

 The role also enables you to configure the environment in your .bashrc if required.
 * EDITOR